 Water temperature: At surface 64.58° f.,9.47 D.O. @ 15’ 64.40° f., 5.06 D.O.
 Water level: Low level, private water craft are banned

 To protect Wohlford from invasive exotic Quagga mussels, there is still a ban on private water craft and equipment that could have been exposed to mussels.
 Restricted equipment includes private boats, canoes, kayaks, float tubes, trolling motors, fish finders, anchors, and other equipment that contacts the water.

-Crappie are being caught in small numbers at various locations throughout the lake.
-The largest so far belongs to Paul Eddo of Escondido and weighed 2.45#s.
-Crappie prefer the cover of shade and are most often caught on mini-jigs or live golden shiners.
+Crappie are being caught in small numbers.
+Crappie prefer the cover of shade or overcast conditions and are most often caught on mini-jigs or live golden shiners.

 Each month Whopper Contest winners in four categories are awarded a free fishing and boating permit.
 For information on the contest or fishing conditions, please contact the Ranger Station at (760) 839-4346.